arnavdev04/cse15l-lab-reports/lab-report-3.md

 <br/><br/>
 <br/><br/>
-[^note]: ACADEMIC INTEGRITY NOTE: I have not used ChatGPT for this section and only referred to information provided by `man grep`.
+[^note]: ACADEMIC INTEGRITY NOTE- I have not used ChatGPT for this section and only referred to information provided by `man grep`.
 For general syntax of the options, I referred to web searches with a general search along the following line- "How does '-...' option of grep command work? ".